 I met a lot of nice people.
 It was a bit too far afield of my "pharma upbringing", so I decided to move on.

-Back to Pharma: Takeda
+Back to Pharma: Takeda and Sanofi

-Other, as they say:
+"Other", as they say:

 To keep my hand in statistics between pharma contracts, I make statistics related Websites.
 Here are a couple you may find interesting :Free Statistics for Everybody - a site for introducing some of the basic statistics and programming (R and SAS) used in clinical research.